tarokeitaro/beei-status/README.md

 # BEEI-STATUS
 ## Description
 This tool is specifically designed to help students who want to publish on the BEEI (Bulletin of Electrical Engineering and Informatics) website by checking their journal review status instantly.
-By using this tool, you do not need to open a browser and enter credentials every time you want to get the latest information about the status of your publication on BEEI. **This tool only works for the BEEI website and cannot be used for other websites.
+By using this tool, you do not need to open a browser and enter credentials every time you want to get the latest information about the status of your publication on BEEI. **This tool only works for the BEEI website and cannot be used for other websites**.

 ## Features
 - Check journal review status in one click.